 - Limited support for streaming services

 Refunds and support: All plans come with a 7 day refund window.
-Support is available via email and they also have a knowledge base with tutorial guides.
+Support is available via email and they also have a knowledge base with many tutorial guides.

-Discounted trial: You can get a discounted one-week trial for $2 (see the FAQ section in the menu).
+Discounted trial: You can get a discounted one-week trial for only $2 (see the FAQ section in the menu).

 The VPN.ac review has more test results and analysis.